A Layered Approach to Defending your Network

 No matter how you choose to run your network security, be it independently or through the expertise of a managed services provider, an integrated and layered security strategy is essential.
 Here we discuss 6 ways in which to establish stronger enterprise security across each of the layers of your network.

-Establishing a Better Defense Strategy Across the Layers of your Network:
+Establishing a Better Defence Strategy Across the Layers of your Network:

-Every business is different and will therefore choose to implement their defense strategy in their own unique way.
-Based on our experience however, we’ve put together a definitive list of ways you can work to improve your defense strategy in 6 effective ways:
+Every business is different and will therefore choose to implement their defence strategy in their own unique way.
+Based on our experience however, we’ve put together a definitive list of ways you can work to improve your defence strategy in 6 effective ways:

 Take the ‘P-D-C’ Approach